convince-project/AS2FM/README.md

 ## Summary overview

-This package provides tools to convert the high level representation of an autonomous system (implemented using a combination of BT xml + a ROS flavoured set of scxml (also called ros-scxml) files) to a formal model (i.e. jani).
+This package provides tools to convert the high level representation of an autonomous system (implemented using a combination of BT XML + a ROS flavoured set of SCXML (also called ROS-SCXML) files) to a formal model (i.e. JANI).

 ## Documentation